diws1/xfwm-standalone/README.md

 \
 \
 ![My Image](https://github.com/diws1/xfwm-standalone/blob/main/screenshots/xfwm_themes.png)
-the theme i used on this config :) thanks for all creator !!!
+all the theme that i use on this config :) thanks for all creators !!!

-### another polybar theme
+#### another polybar theme
 ![My Image](https://github.com/diws1/xfwm-standalone/blob/main/screenshots/xfwm_idle2.png)
-you can select the polybar theme on my another repos :)
+you can choose polybar themes in my other repos :)